electron-userland/electron-windows-store/README.md

 # Electron Apps in the Windows Store
 <a href="https://david-dm.org/catalystcode/electron-windows-store" title="Dependency status"><img src="https://david-dm.org/catalystcode/electron-windows-store.svg"/></a> <a href="https://www.npmjs.com/package/electron-windows-store"><img src="https://badge.fury.io/js/electron-windows-store.svg" alt="npm version" height="18"></a> <a href="https://ci.appveyor.com/project/felixrieseberg/electron-windows-store"><img src="https://ci.appveyor.com/api/projects/status/jd5fn0ryk3a7v7i3/branch/master?svg=true" /></a>

 Electron-Windows-Store: A CLI that takes the packaged output of your Electron app, then converts it into an AppX package.
-Once Windows Codename Redstone (also known as the "Windows Anniversary Update") is released, you will be able to submit your AppX packages to the Windows Store. :package: Users will also be able to just double-click your `.appx` to automatically install it.
+This allows you to submit your Electron app to the Windows Store :package:.
+You can also distribute your app as an `.appx` without using the Windows Store, allowing users to just double-click your `.appx` to automatically install it.

-> :warning: If you want to submit your package to the Windows Store, please sign up [for the Desktop Bridge Program](https://developer.microsoft.com/de-de/windows/projects/campaigns/desktop-bridge).
-Microsoft will currently not accept your packages if you have not done so.

-> :warning: The resulting AppX is not currently compatible with Assigned Access for use as a kiosk.

 ![](https://cloud.githubusercontent.com/assets/1426799/15042115/3471f6a0-12b9-11e6-91b4-80f25ec1d0b8.jpg)